Bring your own database (BYOD)

 When you confirm the publish operation, the system publishes the schema to the database, and you're notified when the operation is completed.

 By selecting the Show published only option on the Publish page, you can show only the entities that were published to a given destination database.
 The Publish function creates the entity schema in the database.
 You can navigate to the database and see the table schemas that were created, together with corresponding indexes.

 Currently, you can't use BYOD to export composite entities into a database.
 You must export each entity in the composite entity.

 After entities are published to the destination database, you can use the Export function in the Data management workspace to move data.
 The Export function lets you define a Data movement job that contains one or more entities.

 You can use the Export page to export data into many target data formats, such as a comma-separated values (CSV) file.
 This page also supports SQL databases as another destination.

 You can create a data project that has multiple entities.
 You can schedule this data project to run by using the batch framework.
 You also schedule the data export job to run on a periodic basis by selecting the Export in batch option.

-Adding multiple entities to an export project for BYOD must be done carefully to ensure the overall reliability of the BYOD export is not compromised.
+Adding multiple entities to an export project for BYOD must be done carefully to ensure that the overall reliability of the BYOD export is not compromised.
 Different parameters must be taken into consideration when deciding the number of entities that are added to the same project.
 Some of these parameters should be the degree of complexity of the entities, data volume per entity that is expected, and the overall time for export to complete at the job level.
-Adding hundreds of entities must be avoided, therefore creating multiple jobs with smaller number of entities is recommended.
+Adding hundreds of entities must be avoided.
+Creating multiple jobs with a smaller number of entities is recommended.

-Use of recurring exports in Manage > Manage recurring data jobs for BYOD is discouraged.
+Use of recurring exports in Manage > Manage recurring data jobs for BYOD is not supported.
 You must use the Export in batch option.

 A full push deletes all existing records from an entity and then inserts the current set of records from the selected entity.